bilelmoussaoui/oo7/README.md

 }
 ```

 If your application makes heavy usage of the keyring like a password manager.
-You could store an instance of the `Keyring` in a `OnceCell`
+You could store an instance of the `Keyring` in a `OnceCell` / `OnceLock` / `Lazy`

 ```rust,ignore
 use std::sync::OnceLock;